 Most airlines only allow a limited number of pets in cargo per flight.
 Crates for air travel need to have solid sides with room for a blanket, favorite toys and a water dish.
 Start taking your pet for short trips in the crate about a month before your departure.
 Clip your pet's nails so they won't get caught in the crate.
 Be sure your name and address is on the outside of the crate, and keep medical records with you.

-Check the Internet and the yellow pages for kennels close to LAAFB.
+Check the internet and the Yellow Pages for kennels close to Los Angeles Air Force Base.
 One source is Insider Pages Website to search for kennels in El Segundo, San Pedro or other cities.
 These referrals are not endorsed by LAAFB and are meant for suggestions only: Kennel Club LAX north of LAAFB, 310-338-9166; Pet Smart in Torrance, 310-316-9047; Whiskers N Tails Inc, Gardena (8 miles east of LAAFB), 310-532-0860; VCA Kennel Club Resort & Spa, Torrance, 310-539-2201.

 There are no veterinary services on base.
 It should be fairly easy to search the internet for the closest one near your location.
 It's possible you may be able to download a smart phone app to assist you as well.

-Ferrets, Gerbils and some other animals are not sold in the state of California.
-Please review the state's laws for any pets that may be out of the ordinary prior to your move to the California.
+Ferrets, gerbils and some other animals are not sold in the state of California.
+Please review the state's laws for any pets that may be out of the ordinary prior to your move to California.